OSGConnect/connectbook/start/jobdurationcategory.md

 Every job submitted via an OSG Connect access point must be labeled with a **Job Duration Category** upon submission.
-By knowing the expected duration, the OSG is working to be able to direct longer-running jobs to resources that are faster and are interrupted less, while shorter jobs can run across more of the OSPool.
+By knowing the expected duration, the OSG is working to be able to direct longer-running jobs to resources that are faster and are interrupted less, while shorter jobs can run across more of the OSPool for better overall throughput.

 ## Specify a Job Duration Category
 The JobDurationCategory must be listed anywhere prior to the final ‘queue’ statement of the submit file, as below: